ayoamrit/ayoamrit/README.md

 ## I'm Amrit Dhaliwal!
 > "Anyone who keeps learning stays young." - Henry Ford

-I would like to pursue the career of being a professional software or game developer in Java/C++ becuase I love coding in those two languages and I have done a bit in Python as well.
+I love coding in Java & C++ and I have done a bit in Python as well.
 As a thinking introvert, I enjoy reading philosophy, poetry, and pre-literary history.

 - *Currently:* Computer Information Systems Student at Kwantlen Polytechnic University.